gburgett/dallas-albania-connection/src/pages/blog/2018-03-21-support-raising-101.md

 * Your participant packet is a great resource - don't drop it on your desk and forget about it!
 * [CRU Fundraising article](https://www.cru.org/us/en/opportunities/mission-trips/summer/learn/i-need-to-raise-funds.html)
 * Reach out to your team leaders!
 They'll be happy to answer questions.

+_ - Gordon Burgett is a Team Leader with the Team Albania ministry, focusing on young professionals.
+He has been leading discipleship trips to Albania since 2013.
+For two years (2015-2017), Gordon lived in Tirana, Albania as a member of Cru's STINT program, where he focused on developing the young adults/professionals movement._